 HIGHLIGHTS OF THE MEETING:

-Other highlights of the meeting were approval of the Minutes of the last Annual Meeting were approved.
-The association’s Treasurer, Tony Rupcic had handed out the Year’s End Financial Statement.
-He reported that in addition to the routine expenditures, we had two large unusual expenses this year.
-One was $2,000 for interim help with the website, which had not been functional since July 2017 since we no longer had the free services of Laura Grebus, who had so generously developed the site and managed it in previous years.
+Other highlights of the meeting were approval of the Minutes of the last Annual Meeting.
+The association’s Treasurer, Tony Rupcic had handed out the Year’s End Financial Statement as attendees arrived.
+He pointed out that in addition to the routine expenditures, we had two rather large unusual expenses this year.
+One was $2,000 for website costs, about $1,500 more than usual.
+The website had not been functional since July 2017 since we no longer had the services of Laura Grebus, who had so generously developed the site and managed it in previous years.
 Thus, the extra costs were initially for an interim webmaster and then for the cost of training Jo Fox to take over basic management.
 The other unusual charge was $2,500 for the legal opinion on the covenants to establish whether or not FHHO qualifies as an Ohio Planned Community.
 In response to a question as to whether bids were obtained for services, Mr Rupcic responded that two bids were always obtained.
 Dr. Fox commented that although our budget is small and an external audit is not required, a previous Trustee had requested one.
-Based on this, we had obtained two bids and would be obtaining an external audit of our 2018 budget in 2019.
-The Treasurer summarized that despite our two unusual expenses, expenses were only a little more than $1,000 greater than revenues this year so we were optimistic that we would end the year with a balanced budget, which after several very generous contributions made by members attending the meeting, was a goal that was achieved.
+Based on this, we had obtained two bids and in early 2019 would be obtaining an external audit of our 2018 budget.
+The Treasurer summarized that despite our two unusual expenses, expenses this year were only about $1,000 higher than our revenues so we were optimistic that we would end the year with a balanced budget, which after several very generous contributions made by members attending the meeting, was a goal that was achieved.